vkjfetr-bot/ACM/README.md

 - `configs/`: configuration tables plus SQL connection templates.
 - `data/`: default baseline/batch CSVs used in smoke tests.
 - `scripts/sql/`: helpers and integration tests for SQL mode.
 - `docs/` and `grafana_dashboards/`: design notes, integration plans, dashboards, and operator guides.
+Only `grafana_dashboards/ACM Claude Generated To Be Fixed.json` remains active; all other dashboards live under `grafana_dashboards/archive/` with a move log in `grafana_dashboards/archive/ARCHIVE_LOG.md`.

 For more detail on SQL integration, dashboards, or specific detectors, consult the markdown files under `docs/` and `grafana_dashboards/docs/`.